MichaIng/DietPi-Docs/docs/software/system_security.md

 === "Enable support for additional programs"

     Fail2Ban supports brute-force protection for other software (e.g. Apache, ProFTPD etc).
+Pre-defined software filters can be found in the `/etc/fail2ban/filter.d/` directory.
-    You can enable/disable these features by modifying the */etc/fail2ban/jail.conf* file, and setting `enable = true` under the *[software]* name.
+    You can enable/disable these by adding additional `[software]` filter blocks to the `/etc/fail2ban/jail.conf` file, using the filters' file names without file extension.
+Properties not defined in a specific filter block, are taken from the `[DEFAULT]` block.

 ***